pranjalpokharel7/pranjalpokharel7.github.io/content/posts/valentine-playlist-2021.md

 ### Slow Songs - Romantic Partners For Life, Songs For The End Of The Journey

 #### 7) [Sakura - Ikimonogakari](https://www.youtube.com/watch?v=NNgDURlUbfE&list=PL63_35IpRqoTJ_qyJoL2YSeYK-iYlUAqk&index=7)
-Cherry blossoms, springs, rivers, fluttering hearts - a song in perfect sync with the Japanese nature and love.
+Cherry blossoms, springs, rivers, a longing for a genuine relationship - a song in perfect sync with the Japanese nature and love.

 I might point out at this point that most of the songs I've in this playlist are lyrics videos, so even if you're new to Japanese music, you can follow along with the translated lyrics.
 And while the lyrics are more on the sentimental side of missing a loved one, be sure not to miss this song, because it is simply, art.
 ```